pefarrell/pefarrell.github.io/index.md

   <a href="https://zhangshuo-lsec.github.io/">Shuo Zhang</a>, and
   <a href="https://lsec.cc.ac.cn/~zwy/">Weiying Zheng</a>.</p>

+<p>2025-11-04: Diego Alonso will give a talk on our work at the <a href="https://sites.usp.br/rcgi/events/etri/etri-2025/">Energy Transition Research & Innovation conference</a> in São Paulo, Brazil.</p>

 <p>2025-11-03: I will give an invited talk at the <a href="https://www.icms.org.uk/CoMPASs">Computational Materials Science and Mathematics at the Particle and Atomistic Scales workshop at the ICMS</a>, organised by Maciej Buze, Danny Perez, and Helen Li in Edinburgh, UK.</p>

 <p>2025-09-15: Boris Andrews will talk in a minisymposium on "New generation methods for numerical challenges in curl-div problems: Maxwell, MD, and derived models" at <a href="https://cage.ugent.be/acomen2025/">the ACOMEN conference</a>, organised by the <a href="https://erc-nemesis.eu/">PIs of the NEMESIS ERC project</a>, Jérôme Droniou, Daniele A. Di Pietro, Lourenço Beirão da Veiga, and Paola F. Antonietti.</p>